mobbr/mobbr-api-v1/specifications/README.md

 <h2>Page-scripts (external)</h2>

 <p>
-    As an alternative a HTML-LINK can be used, linking to an external JSON-description.
-Like below:
+    As an alternative to an inline script, an HTML-LINK can be used, linking to an external JSON-description.
 </p>

 <pre><code>&lt;html&gt;